 Use a small offset spatula to lift the edge of the crepe, then carefully grasp the edge and quickly flip the crepe over in the pan.
 Cook until the second side is slightly browned and set, about 10 seconds more.

 Transfer the finished crepe to a plate.
 Repeat to cook the remaining batter, greasing the pan with more butter each time.
 Stack the cooked crepes on the plate between squares of wax paper.

-More crepe recipes from Williams-Sonoma, rated highly by our users:
+See more crepe recipes rated highly by our users below: